Resources for Personal Injury and Defense Attorneys and Structured Settlement Brokers

 Death of a party did not stop decision being rendered because death occurred after motion was argued.

-MSP Directory and NEW expedited method of obtaining Medicare liens
+MSP Directory and expedited method of obtaining Medicare liens

 DRA Provisions Relevant to Structured Settlements

 Analysis of DRA as Impacts Structured Settlements